nathanbaleeta/ureport_mobile/README.md

 A U-Report mobile application

 ## Getting Started
-This is a starting point for new developers who wish to setup their development workstations' for Flutter mobile app development.
+This is a starting point for new developers who wish to setup their development workstations' for Flutter mobile development.

 - Install Flutter on your workstation.
 Depending on your OS, follow the specific [instructions](https://flutter.dev/docs/get-started/install).
 - Set up an editor of your choice ranging from Android Studio, Visual Studio Code to Emacs.
 Follow these [instructions](https://flutter.dev/docs/get-started/install).